-Many years ago, I heard a song that said, “If He had to do it all again, He’d do it all again.”
+Many years ago, I heard a verse in a song that said, “If He had to do it all again, He’d do it all again.”
 The song’s overall message tells how great the love of Jesus is.
 It is true that He loved us so much that, even though there was nothing in us to deserve it, He came to Earth to take away our sins and give us a new life by dying on the cross for us.
 This song implied (with no expectation of it actually happening) that Jesus’ love for us is so great that He would willingly come and die on the cross again to redeem us.
 But, in reality, though this never can or will happen.
 Jesus became fully man when He came to Earth to die for us.

 When Jesus was on the cross, He made a statement in His final hours that completed God’s plan for the salvation and victory for everyone in the world, past, present and future, who will believe Him.
 “When Jesus therefore had received the vinegar, He said, It is finished: and He bowed His head, and gave up [His spirit]” (John 19:30 emphasis added).
 He fulfilled all of God’s requirements found in the Old Testament.
 Throughout His time here on Earth, He satisfied every expectation His Father deemed necessary, in order to re-establish the relationship with Him that man lost due to sin.